gcash/bchd/avalanche/spec.md

 When `Rejected` transactions are finalized they should be removed from the mempool.

 Because the event loop is firing off requests every 10ms it will send more requests than are required to finalized the transaction.
-If any response arrive after the transaction has been finalized they should be ignored and not affect the state of the transaction.
+If any responses arrive after the transaction has been finalized they should be ignored and not affect the state of the transaction.